AaronThomas24/Milestone-Project-1/README.md

 For my milestone project I will be doing a mock of the classic arcade game Pacman.
-Pacman has been popular for decades now and is a big part of my childhood.
+Pacman has been a popular game for decades and is a big part of my childhood.
 I am interested in making my own version of a classic.